Sanction Screening 101: A Comprehensive Guide to Compliance and Best Practices

 Screening should happen:

 Combining sanctions screening with KYC checks is crucial for customer onboarding and maintaining vendor management and customer relationship management systems.
 Local regulations might also stipulate intervals for existing customers, suppliers, or other counterparties for re-screening.
-For financial institutions and fintechs that process transactions, screening mandates may extend to real-time screening on transactions, including checking originators and beneficiaries.
+For financial institutions and fintechs that process transactions, screening mandates may extend to real-time transaction screening, including checking originators and beneficiaries.

 Organizations must comply with sanctions in their country of operation and with foreign sanctions regimes when engaging in international trade or processing transactions abroad.
 To ensure extensive coverage, most organizations screen against “The Big Four” sanctions lists: